A Pap smear, also called a Pap test, is a procedure to test for cervical cancer in women.

 - Avoid intercourse, douching, or using any vaginal medicines or spermicidal foams, creams or jellies for two days before having a Pap smear, as these may wash away or obscure abnormal cells.

 - Try not to schedule a Pap smear during your menstrual period.
-Although the test can be done, it's best to avoid this time of your cycle, if possible.
+It's best to avoid this time of your cycle, if possible.

 What you can expect

 A Pap smear is performed in your doctor's office and takes only a few minutes.
 You may be asked to undress completely or only from the waist down.

 You'll lie down on your back on an exam table with your knees bent.
 Your heels rest in supports called stirrups.